Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “What is petrified wood? ” Thanks for WONDERing with us, WonderTeam!

-Petrified wood is what scientists call the fossilized remains of trees that have turned into stone through a process called “permineralization.”
-This process occurred underground when, millions of years ago, wood became buried under sediment (like mud).
+Petrified wood is what scientists call the fossilized remains of trees that have turned into stone.
+This happens through a process called “permineralization.”
+This happens over millions of years.

-Water with these minerals flows through the sediment.
+Where do the minerals come from?
+Water flows through the sediment.
 As it does so, it deposits minerals in the wood’s cells.
 The wood’s plant cells decay, and a stone mold forms in their place.

 Petrified wood is different than other types of fossils.
 Most fossils are impressions of plants or animals in rock.
-Petrified wood, on the other hand, is a three-dimensional fossil that retains the original structure of the wood.
+Petrified wood, on the other hand, is a three-dimensional fossil that keeps the original structure of the wood.

-Petrified wood gives scientists great insight into plants from millions of years ago.
-In fact, minute details, like tree rings, can often be seen in great detail.
+Petrified wood helps scientists study plants from millions of years ago.
+In fact, details like tree rings can often be seen in great detail.

 Petrified forests can be found all over the world.
-Some of the most famous sites in the United States include Petrified Forest National Park in Arizona, Petrified Wood Park in South Dakota, Mississippi Petrified Forest in Mississippi and Escalante Petrified Forest State Park in Utah.
+Some of the most famous sites in the United States include Petrified Forest National Park in Arizona, Petrified Wood Park in South Dakota, Mississippi Petrified Forest in Mississippi, and Escalante Petrified Forest State Park in Utah.
 Would you like to visit a petrified forest one day?
 Have you ever found a frightened piece of wood?
 We hope today‘s Wonder of the Day wasn’t too scary for you!